helderpinto/AzureOptimizationEngine/README.md

 **IMPORTANT**:
 * The Hybrid Worker machine must have the required PowerShell modules installed.
 See [here](upgrade-manifest.json) the list of required modules.
 * Once you change the runbook execution context to Hybrid Worker, you will have to always use the `DoPartialUpgrade` flag whenever you upgrade AOE, or else you will lose the runbook schedule settings and revert to the default sandbox configuration.
 * The Managed Identity used to authenticate against Azure, Microsoft Entra ID and Billing Account scopes is still the Azure Automation's one, even if the Hybrid Worker machine has a Managed Identity assigned ([see details](https://learn.microsoft.com/en-us/azure/automation/automation-hrw-run-runbooks?#runbook-auth-managed-identities)).
-User-assigned Managed Identities are not supported at this moment.
+User-assigned Managed Identities are supported in the context of Hybrid Workers only if 1) the Automation Account does not have any associated Managed Identity, i.e., only the Hybrid Worker machine can have a User-Assigned Managed Identity; and 2) all runbooks run in the context of the Hybrid Worker.
+In this case, you must create an `AzureOptimization_UAMIClientID` Automation Variable with the User-Assigned Managed Identity Client ID as value.

 ### Visualizing recommendations with Power BI